Business Case

 The above screenshot is from a gearing example and has no relation to this business case other than exemplification of the existence of what is the closest related multiplication factor for the collateralized purchase investment instrument to have successful operations.

-II - reconciliation settlement process
+II - reconciliation process

-III - surplus credit disbursement process
+III - disbursement process

 Future potential customer base

 The potential customer base of users that could be considered using this application is vast.
 “About 30% of consumers have low credit scores — 650 or less — that have denied them access to credit products.”
-According to an article published on pymnts.com in December of 2023.Regardsless of the proportion of consumers the 70% who then must have access to credit products, the number speaks for itself.
+According to an article published on pymnts.com in December of 2023.
+70% of customers are estimated to have access to conventional credit products, however a staggering 30% of customers have no access at all to any conventional credit products whatsoever.
 The 30% are according to the articles labeled “subprime customers”, meaning customers who know they are not eligible to obtain credit products and therefore never make an attempt to make an application for this type of financialization.

 In more broad terms the usability of the CPPI mechanism exist in both consumer markets and Business supply chains in growing economies and in the OECD, that currently are unable to obtain funds adequate to reach or maintain a standard of living as defined residing under the poverty line in the OECD, who are currently unable to, or having severe difficulties obtaining consumer credit through conventional channels, to meet required purchases to obtain or maintain a basic standard of living within the country of where that individual resides.